fieldtrip/website/workshop/paris2019/handson_raw2erp.md

 ## Compute condition-specific averages (ERFs/ERPs)

 Once the data has been epoched and filtered, we can proceed with computing event-related averages.
-In Fieldtrip, this can be achieved with **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.
+In FieldTrip, this can be achieved with **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.
 In order to selectively average across epochs from different conditions, we make use of the data.trialinfo field, which contains a numeric indicator of the condition to which that particular epoch belongs.
 Thus, we can do:

     cfg        = [];
     cfg.trials = find(data.trialinfo(:,1)==1);